 Ductless Air Systems Can Breakdown

-Just like any other machine ductless air systems can breakdown from time to time.
+Just like any other machine, ductless air systems can breakdown from time to time.
 This happens with regular wear and tear, but it can be minimized with annual maintenance.

 The internal components and parts of your ductless air system, like the blower unit, is fairly durable, but it runs a lot and over time can get dirty and wear out, which can ultimately lead to reduced efficiency and a breakdown.

 If dirt and dust is allowed to build up on the condenser coil it can actually have an insulating effect on the system.
-That means it will keep heat in, when it’s purpose is to actually release heat.
+That means it will keep heat in when its purpose is to actually release heat.
 Similarly, there are many ways that a lack of maintenance can lead to a breakdown.

-Maintain Efficiency With Maintenance
+Maintain Efficiency with Maintenance

 Routine maintenance is the best way to keep your ductless unit running efficiently.
-When it’s properly tuned up and running as well as it can, that means your ductless air system doesn’t have to work as hard to perform all of its major and secondary functions.
-Keeping things running well involves adjusting fan belts, lubricating all moving parts, cleaning coils, etc. All of these efficiency saving tasks save on effort, which in turns saves on energy, which in turn saves you money on your monthly bills.
+When it’s properly tuned up and running as well as it can, that means your ductless air system doesn’t have to work as hard to perform all its major and secondary functions.
+Keeping things running well involves adjusting fan belts, lubricating all moving parts, cleaning coils, etc. All of these efficiency saving tasks save on effort, which in turn saves on energy, which in turn saves you money on your monthly bills.

 For more information about keeping your ductless air system running properly, call a Ductless Air HVAC technician today for a free estimate 647-547-6079.